Add data to a composite index

 Data disaggregated by race and ethnicity is a crucial step in any analysis for ensuring equity in our society.
 By breaking down data into more specific categories, you can begin to uncover patterns of inequity and better understand which groups of people are being most affected by certain policies or practices.

-In this section, you will obtain demographic data for specific Asian groups in Hennepin County from the U.S. Census Bureau Data website.
+Next, you'll download demographic data for specific Asian groups in Hennepin County from the United States Census Bureau.

 - Click Advanced Search.